tendermint/spec/rust-spec/lightclient/attacks/isolate-attackers_001_draft.md

 # Part V - Completeness

 As discussed in the beginning of this document, an attack boils down to creating and signing Tendermint consensus messages in deviation from the Tendermint consensus algorithm rules.
-The main function `detectMisbehavingProcesses` distinguishes three kinds of wrongly signing messages, namely,
+The main function `isolateMisbehavingProcesses` distinguishes three kinds of wrongly signing messages, namely,
 - lunatic: signing invalid blocks
 - equivocation: double-signing valid blocks in the same consensus round
 - amnesia: signing conflicting blocks in different consensus rounds, without having seen a quorum of messages that would have allowed to do so.

 The question is whether this captures all attacks.
-First observe that the first checking in `detectMisbehavingProcesses` is `violatesTMValidity`.
+First observe that the first checking in `isolateMisbehavingProcesses` is `violatesTMValidity`.
 It takes care of lunatic attacks.
 If this check passes, that is, if `violatesTMValidity` returns `FALSE` this means that [FN-NONVALID-OUTPUT] evaluates to false, which implies that `ref.ValidatorsHash = ev.ValidatorsHash`.
 Hence after `violatesTMValidity`, all the involved validators are the ones from the blockchain.
 It is thus sufficient to analyze one instance of Tendermint consensus.

 **TODO** we have analyzed Tendermint consensus with TLA+ and have accompanied Galois in an independent study of the protocol based on [Ivy proofs](https://github.com/tendermint/spec/tree/master/ivy-proofs).